GoogleChrome/developer.chrome.com/site/en/blog/iframe-credentialless/index.md

 Some web APIs increase the risk of side-channel attacks such as [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)).
 To mitigate that risk, browsers offer an opt-in-based isolated environment called [cross-origin isolation](https://web.dev/coop-coep/), which requires deploying COEP.
 [Cross-origin isolation](https://web.dev/coop-coep/) allows websites to use privileged features including `[SharedArrayBuffer](https://developer.chrome.com/blog/enabling-shared-array-buffer/)`, `[performance.measureUserAgentSpecificMemory()](https://web.dev/monitor-total-page-memory-usage/)`, and [high-precision timers with better resolution](/blog/cross-origin-isolated-hr-timers/).

-To enable cross-origin isolation, websites must send the following two HTTP headers:
+To enable cross-origin isolation, websites must send the following HTTP headers:
 `Cross-Origin-Embedder-Policy: require-corp`
 `Cross-Origin-Opener-Policy: same-origin`

-[COEP:credentialless](/blog/coep-credentialless-origin-trial/) can also be used as an alternative to require-corp.
+[COEP:credentialless](/blog/coep-credentialless-origin-trial/) can also be used as an alternative to `require-corp`.
 See [documentation](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) for further details.

 ## Challenges with enabling COEP